luizastellet/js-vanilla-projects/README.md

 # js-vanilla-projects
-repository used to study and exercise some vanilla js related things the content here is based on (Vanilla JavaScript Projects by Anjana Vakil)[https://frontendmasters.com/courses/javascript-projects/] course, on FrontEnd Masters.
+Repository used to study and exercise some vanilla js related things.

+The content here is based on [Vanilla JavaScript Projects by Anjana Vakil](https://frontendmasters.com/courses/javascript-projects/) course, on Frontend Masters.